 Day 1 | Huay Xai - Entering in Laos

-We enter Laos from the neighboring country, Thailand.
+We enter Laos from the neighbouring country, Thailand.
 We catch a bus until Huay Xai, passing the border by land.
 The Thai-Lao Friendship Bridge 4 is the official point to cross the border.
 There are other friendship bridges that connect the two countries.

 Huay Xai is the capital of the province of Bokeo.
 It was the central point for traffic opium during the war period.
 Now, this activity is ended and tourists fill the streets.
 Here we stayed only one night.
 Because this was our spot to catching the boat for the next place.
 The ticket for the slow boat you can buy in the pier, one day before departure or on the same day.